 This is yet another essential compound exercise that must be included in any good workout routine.
 Shoulder presses have been designed to target many of the muscles in the upper body, including your traps, your chest, your shoulders and your triceps.
 You’re able to hit all of these muscles in just one motion.

-A power rack makes it easy to rack up and unrack the weights.
+A power cage makes it easy to rack up and unrack the weights.
 You can use a power rack if you’re sitting or if you are standing.

 Things to Consider When Purchasing a Power Rack

 As we have mentioned, a power rack is an important part of any exercise routine.
 However, in order to get the best out of your power cage, it is good to ask yourself a few questions prior to purchasing one.